jharini/booknotes/system-design/system-design-interview/chapter20/README.md

  * Data storage stores messages in partitions.
  * State storage keeps the consumer states.
  * Metadata storage stores configuration and topic properties
- * The coordination service is responsible for service discovery (which brokers are alive) and leader election (which broker is leader, responsible for assigning partitions).
+ * The coordination service is responsible for service discovery (which brokers are alive) and leader election (which broker is leader - also called active controller, there can be only one in the cluster, responsible for assigning partitions).
+Controllers are elected using Apache ZooKeeper or etcd usually.

 # Step 3 - Design Deep Dive
 In order to achieve high throughput and preserve the high data retention requirement, we made some important design choices: